 The University of Cape Town Australian Trust, ABN 16316957875, is a charitable foundation established by alumni and supporters of the UCT, residing in Australia, to provide financial support to a range of development and social justice programs managed by the UCT.
-Projects selected by the Australian Trust focus on education, health and human rights, and aim to assist disadvantaged South African communities to rise above poverty.
+Projects selected by the Australian Trust focus on education, health and human rights, and aims to assist disadvantaged South African communities to rise above poverty.

-UCT Australian Trust board of directors meets in Sydney, but we aim to eventually establish chapters in other states.
+The UCT Australian Trust board of directors meets in Sydney, but we aim to eventually establish chapters in other states.

 The University of Cape Town Australian Trust is an Australian charity established to heighten the profile of the UCT ‘s development projects, and encourage alumni to network and to give back to their nation of origin.
 It is endorsed with tax deductible status.